Jewish National Fund: Afforestation

 The early JNF was active in afforestation and reclamation of land.
 By 1935, JNF had planted 1.7 million trees over a total area of 1,750 acres (7.08 km²) and drained swamps, like those in the Hula Valley.
 Over fifty years, the JNF planted over 260 million trees largely in semi-arid, rocky, hilly terrain in which cultivation is not cost-effective and the risk of land degradation is high.
 While the Ministry of Agriculture is the official regulator of Israel's forests, the JNF is responsible for the implementation of forest management and afforestation.

+After the Nakba, the nascent state of Israel's afforestation project, overseen by Yosef Weitz of the JNF, was not only to decorate the landscape, but to cover up Palestinian villages that had been depopulated and destroyed to deter the return of Palestinian refugees.
+The JNF has promoted the slogan "Israel turned the desert green".
+Benny Morris writes that Weitz—"As the JNF executive in charge of land acquisition and its allocation to Jewish settlements, as the JNF representative on the Committee of Directorates of the National Institutions (ועד ההנהלות של המוסדות הלאומיים Va'ad ha-Hanhalot shel Hamosdot ha- Leumim) and on the Settlement Committee of the National Institutions, as chairman of the Negev Committee (the civilian government of the Jewish settlements in the southern desert region) and as a member of the three-man Arab Affairs Committee of the National Institutions"—was uniquely positioned to influence the policies to which Israel subjected Arabs and supervise their implementation at the local level.